ecruzolivera/ecruzolivera-website/src/posts/1 - Cpp for Embedded Systems Part 1 Heapless Containers/1 - Cpp for Embedded Systems Part 1 Heapless Containers.md

 ---
-title : "Cpp for Embedded Systems Part 1 : Heapless Containers" description : "Series about using C++ in microcontrollers" date : 2018-03-28 slug : "Cpp for Embedded Systems Part 1 - Heapless Containers" tags : ["cpp", "containers", "collections", "embedded systems", "microcontrollers"]
+title : "Cpp for Embedded Systems Part 1: Heapless Containers" description : "Series about using C++ in microcontrollers" date : 2018-03-28 slug : "Cpp-for-Embedded-Systems-Part-1-Heapless-Containers" tags : ["cpp", "containers", "collections", "embedded systems", "microcontrollers"]
 ---

-# Cpp for Embedded Systems Part 1: Heapless Containers

 To the developers of probably all the programming languages except C++: